Get a Head Start on Your College Education

 Why Choose FIU?

 Students in FIU Dual Enrollment save money and time.
 While in the program students earn college credits tuition free; student is exempt from the payment of registration, tuition, and laboratory fees.
-Then after graduation, research has shown that students could go on to earn their degree in 3.5 years on average.
 Plus, Dual Enrollment students receive university perks like a Panther ID, access to FIU Library, tutoring, counseling, advising, student resources and the chance to Experience FIU.

 Future admission to FIU as a degree-seeking student is selective and is not guaranteed via participation in the Dual Enrollment Program.
 Prospective students must apply to FIU and meet all FIU admissions requirements.